 This is true for all injuries.
 The ankle is an extension of the mechanics of the hip and trunk.
 Without a full comprehensive exam of how an ankle injury has affected lower quarter mechanics, the likelihood of re-injury increases.

-So as always movement quality and quantity is key to long term success.
+So as always movement quality and quantity are key to long-term success.
 Learn to move again in all planes of motion.
-Learn to move pain free and learn to move confidently.
+Learn to move pain-free and learn to move confidently.

 So tell us your ankle stories.
 What successes or frustrations have you had?

-What have you done on your journey that’s working well for you ?
-We want to know!!
+What have you done on the journey that’s working well for you?
+We want to know!